Diocese of Rupert's Land • Anglican Church of Canada

 What is it?
 Jesse trees are a very old Advent tradition, first started in medieval times.
 The name comes from Jesse who was the father of the great King David.
 One prophecy in the Bible, in the book of Isaiah, states, “A shoot will come up from the stump of Jesse; from his roots a Branch will bear fruit.”

 A branch is a sign of new life and new beginnings.
-Jesus was a descendent of King David and Christians believe that Jesus is this new branch.
+Jesus was a descendant of King David and Christians believe that Jesus is this new branch.

 The first Jesse trees were large carvings, tapestries, or even stained glass windows put in churches that helped illiterate people learn about the Bible from creation to the Christmas Story.